contentful/contentful.js/README.md

 with a human-readable ID via the [Content Management API][cma-entry-put].
 Entries created in the [Contentful app][cf-app] will have auto-generated ID's.

+Links to other entries are not resolved when using this call.
+If you'd like to have your links resolved automatically, you should use the `entries()` call with [search parameters](#search-examples)

 ```js
 client.entry('nyancat')
 ```